mahouboy23/IB-notes/Notes week 2.md

     - Prohibited intermarriage between races to maintain racial purity.
 ### The Evolution of Whiteness
 - **Matthew Jacobson’s Insights**
-    - Whiteness evolved as a racial group.
+	- Whiteness emerged as a racial group.
+	- Initially limited to Anglo-Saxons.
-    - Initially exclusive to Anglo-Saxons; other Europeans categorized as separate races (like “Celts,” “Slavs”).
+	- Other Europeans (Celts, Slavs) seen as separate races.
-    - By the 1920s, these groups were unified under "whiteness" to create a cultural majority.
+	- Unified as "whiteness" by 1920s to form majority.
 ### Modern Perspectives
 - Increased emphasis on ethnic identity (pride in cultural origins).
 - Persistent debate over biological determinism in race.